 You may feel helpless when a loved one is bereaved.
 It can be extremely difficult to know what to say and do and you might find yourself wanting to avoid the situation altogether, but it is important that you don't.
 Simply being there for the person who is grieving is the best thing you can do.
-Make yourself available, whether that's for a face to face meet up or just a letter or phone call.
-Be accepting and non-judgemental to the person's grieving process - try not to be alarmed if they display uncharacteristic emotions, such as anger.
+Make yourself available, whether that's for a face-to-face meet up or just a letter or phone call.
+Be accepting and non-judgemental to the person's grieving process – try not to be alarmed if they display uncharacteristic emotions.
 Encourage them to talk and actively listen to them, they might want to talk about the person they lost or go over specific moments.
 Be considerate of painful anniversaries, such as birthdays and wedding anniversaries and make contact at these times to show your support.
 Be aware that the grieving process can take a long time, and your loved one will likely need your patience.
 It is important to not put pressure on them to move on.

 It can be very emotionally draining caring for someone who is grieving, so make sure you take care of yourself too.